Spokane County firefighter died Thursday fighting brush fire

 An 18-year veteran of Spokane County Fire District No. 9 died Thursday at the scene of a brush fire, the firefighting agency reported.

-Cody Traber was “fatally wounded” after he fell from the Wandermere Bridge while responding to the scene of a reported brush fire, the Spokane County Sheriff’s Office told KHQ News.
+Cody Traber was fatally wounded after he fell from the Wandermere Bridge while responding to the scene of a reported brush fire, the Spokane County Sheriff’s Office told KHQ News.

 The fall happened around 10 p.m., District 9 Chief Jack Cates said in a statement.